3 days in Budapest may be a short time to see all that this Hungarian great city has to offer, but you can still get a lot done during that time.

 Széchenyi Thermal Baths

-A trip to Budapest would not be complete with a visit to one of the thermal baths.
-I firmly believe Széchenyi Thermal Baths is the best one in the city.
+A trip to Budapest would not be complete without a visit to one of the thermal baths.
+One of the most interesting facts about Budapest is that, beneath the city, there are over 100 ancient springs.
+Of all the thermal baths in Budapest, I believe Széchenyi Thermal Baths is the best.

 You can visit during the morning or the afternoon, whatever works for you.
 But, I feel it’s better to enjoy the afternoon at the baths, as opposed to the morning.
 There’s something about relaxing in the afternoon sun that appeals to me!